 DOSAGE AND ADMINISTRATION

-Reconstitute VELETRI only as directed with Sterile Water for Injection, USP, or Sodium Chloride 0.9% Injection, USP.
-Do not dilute reconstituted solutions of VELETRI or administer it with other parenteral solutions or medications [see WARNINGS AND PRECAUTIONS].
+Important Note: Reconstitute VELETRI only as directed with Sterile Water for Injection, USP, or Sodium Chloride 0.9% Injection, USP.
+Do not dilute reconstituted solutions of VELETRI or administer it with other parenteral solutions or medications [see DOSAGE AND ADMINISTRATION].

 Prepare continuous chronic infusion of VELETRI as directed, and administer through a central venous catheter.
 Temporary peripheral intravenous infusion may be used until central access is established.
 Initiate chronic infusion of VELETRI at 2 ng/kg/min and increase in increments of 2 ng/kg/min every 15 minutes or longer until a tolerance limit to the drug is established or further increases in the infusion rate are not clinically warranted.
 If dose-limiting pharmacologic effects occur, then decrease the infusion rate until VELETRI is tolerated.
 In clinical trials, the most common dose-limiting adverse events were nausea, vomiting, hypotension, sepsis, headache, abdominal pain, or respiratory disorder (most treatment-limiting adverse events were not serious).
 If the initial infusion rate of 2 ng/kg/min is not tolerated, use a lower dose.

 In the controlled 12-week trial in PAH/SSD, for example, the dose increased from a mean starting dose of 2.2 ng/kg/min.
 During the first 7 days of treatment, the dose was increased daily to a mean dose of 4.1 ng/kg/min on day 7 of treatment.
 At the end of week 12, the mean dose was 11.2 ng/kg/min.
 The mean incremental increase was 2 to 3 ng/kg/min every 3 weeks.